-The closing price of Class A Ordinary Shares on April 4, 2022, the record date for the Shareholder Meeting, was \$ per share.
-The cash held in the Trust Account on such date was approximately \$ (net of taxes payable) (\$ per Class A Ordinary Share).
+The closing price of Class A Ordinary Shares on April 4, 2022, the record date for the Shareholder Meeting, was \$10.11 per share.
+The cash held in the Trust Account on such date was approximately \$175,130,000 (including interest not previously released to L&F to pay its taxes) (approximately \$10.15 per Class A Ordinary Share).
 Prior to exercising redemption rights, shareholders should verify the market price of Class A Ordinary Shares as they may receive higher proceeds from the sale of their ordinary shares in the public market than from exercising their redemption rights if the market price per share is higher than the redemption price.
 L&F cannot assure its shareholders that they will be able to sell their Class A Ordinary Shares in the open market, even if the market price per share is higher than the redemption price stated above, as there may not be sufficient liquidity in its securities when its shareholders wish to sell their shares.